Why This Program?

 Writers need guidancE

-Writers need mentorship and knowledge from people who can give productive instruction, help identify what’s missing in your writing, and see what’s wonderful about your skills so you can not just fill in the gaps but lean on your strengths.
+Writers need mentorship and knowledge from people who can give productive instruction, identify what’s missing in your writing, and see what’s wonderful about your skills so you can not just fill in the gaps but lean on your strengths.
 People who can help you create a plan for moving forward and then point you to the tools and inspiration for making it happen.
 Publishing works on such slim odds that it's vital for writers to have places they can go to receive personalized help.

 Writers can hire great freelance editors, but that's often incredibly expensive (as it should be) and focuses on the book itself, rather than your entire career and skill set.
 Writers can attend conferences to hear professionals discuss the industry and get advice, but this advice isn't personalized to specific authors and specific cases, which still leaves many people floundering.
 It's also one-time advice, without a way to follow up.
 And while there is a lot of fantastic material online from pros through webinars, blog posts, and Twitter threads, a lot of this advice is geared toward beginning writers rather than writers who have already signed with an agent, received a publishing contract, or have been writing for years and have developed significant skill.
+A lot of it is also inaccurate, or doesn’t apply to your book.
+And sorting through all this is incredibly time-consuming and takes away from your actual writing.